nadir2609/nadir2609/README.md

 # 💫 About Me:
-🔭 I’m currently working on projects related to Data Science and Data Analysis<br>⚡ Fun facts - I love playing football and chess
+🔭 I’m currently working on projects related to Data Science and Machine Learning<br>⚡ Fun facts - I love playing football and chess

 ## 🌐 Socials: